This article originally appeared on VICE US.

 On Tuesday, Slack tweeted, "We are horrified and sickened not only by George Floyd’s murder and the larger context of police brutality against Black people, but also by the pattern of violent response to largely peaceful protests.
 We stand in solidarity with our Black employees, customers, and community."
 The company added that its CEO, Stewart Butterfield, initially distributed a message internally about the issue, before the company published it publicly.

 "We commit to following up publicly with the actions we will be taking.
 And in the meantime, we hope you all stay safe, that the current violence ends quickly, and that this crisis can be the start of structural change, finally, after hundreds of years. #BlackLivesMatter," the company Twitter account added.

 In response, Megan Anctil, a former Slack employee, tweeted, "is one of those actions going to include taking down the blog post about working with the police that I and other black employees diplomatically asked to have removed three years ago that’s still up?"

 Butterfield responded it was, and said Anna Niess, product design at the company, had also raised it internally that day.

 In emails to Motherboard, a Slack spokesperson repeatedly declined to say whether Slack still has a relationship with the Hartford Police Department.
-The police department itself did not respond to a request for comment.

 Slack has contracts with the Executive Office of the President, the State Department, the Department of the Air Force, and other government agencies, according to public procurement records.